Energy Conditions and Quantum Information: Energy conditions in general relativity

 \subsection{Averaged energy conditions}

 So far we have reviewed the pointwise (locally defined) energy conditions (WEC, DEC, SEC, NEC) and their roles in classical general relativity.
 However, these conditions can be violated even within classical frameworks.
 For example, consider a scalar field $\phi$ with potential $V(\phi)$ with the energy-momentum tensor (\ref{emt:scalar}) in a spatially homogeneous and isotropic (FLRW) universe.
 Let $t^\mu = (\partial/\partial t)^\mu$ be a unit timelike vector orthogonal to any homogeneous and isotropic hypersurface.
-Then, due to the symmetry, $\phi$ can only be dependent on $t$, and we have $ \left( T^{(\phi)}_{\mu \nu}- ({1}/{2})T^{(\phi)}{}^\lambda{}_\lambda g_{\mu \nu}\right) t^\mu t^\nu = \dot{\phi}^2 - V(\phi)$.
+Furthermore, let us assume that $\phi$ depends only on $t$ in accord with the FLRW symmetry.
+Then we have $ \left( T^{(\phi)}_{\mu \nu}- ({1}/{2})T^{(\phi)}{}^\lambda{}_\lambda g_{\mu \nu}\right) t^\mu t^\nu = \dot{\phi}^2 - V(\phi)$.
 Thus, if $\dot{\phi}^2<V$, which can occur for e.g., a massive free scalar field, or inflation/dark energy models, the SEC fails to hold.

 In the semiclassical approach, quantum field effects can be incorporated in the expectation value of the renormalized energy-momentum tensor $\langle T_{\mu \nu} \rangle$, which replaces the classical counterpart in the right-hand side of the Einstein equations~(\ref{eq:Einstein}).
 There are a number of known examples in which the expectation value $\langle T_{\mu \nu} \rangle$ violates the locally defined energy conditions, even when their classical counterparts do not violate the locally defined energy conditions.
-In fact, Casimir effects violate all local energy conditions~\cite{Roman:1986tp}.
+In fact, Casimir effects violate {\em all} locally defined (pointwise) energy conditions~\cite{Roman:1986tp}.
 For example, consider two parallel reflecting planes orthogonal to $z$-axis in Minkowski spacetime.
 Then the vacuum expectation value of the energy-momentum tensor for a scalar field between the two planes takes the form of $\langle 0| T_{\mu \nu}|0 \rangle = - (C^2/L^4) \mathrm{diag}(1,-1,-1,3)$ with $C^2$ being a positive constant and $L$ the separation distance between the two planes~\cite{Birrell:1982ix}, for which all the four locally defined energy conditions are violated.
+See also, e.g., Fewster~\cite{Fewster:2012yh} and Section 10.2 of~\cite{Lobo:2017cay} (and references therein) for a more elaborated explanation that all pointwise energy conditions can be violated in quantum field theory.